AbhishekKantharia/datasciencetutor/README.md

-# Data Science Tutor AI Assistant

-An interactive Streamlit-based AI tutor for Data Science, powered by Google's Gemini model.
-Users can ask data science-related questions and receive detailed responses with examples.
-Includes a mentor support link for 1:1 Zoom calls.
-Secure API handling and user-friendly UI. 🚀  🔗 Live Demo | 📜 MIT License | 🤖 AI-Powered Assistance

-The README is already in **Markdown format** (`.md`).
-However, if you're looking for a more structured version with **better readability**, here it is:

----

 # 📚 Data Science Tutor Application

 An interactive AI-powered tutor built with **Streamlit** and **Google's Gemini model** to provide detailed explanations of data science concepts.
 Users can ask data science-related questions and receive insightful responses with examples.